jinto/68ex/README.md

-I've just read `68 Small and Large Projects to Make You a Better Developer`.
+I've read `68 Small and Large Projects to Make You a Better Developer`.

-I'm trying to build some of them.
+And it seems to be worth trying.

 1) Make a simple HTTP request only using TCP sockets
 2) Create a website that shows a map of the coronavirus using MapBox and John Hopkins COVID-19 data.